herryao1997/AI_4_CATALYSIS/README.md

 # AI_4_CATALYSIS
-This is a project for paper writting
+This is a project for paper writting.

+For source code checking, please switch tomaster branch!